Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 • The most exclusive: Balos and Gramvousa Private Sailing Trip

-With this tour, you can visit the famous Balos Lagoon and Gramvousa Island, avoid the crowds on the ferry and enjoy a private cruise with your friends, spend a day sailing, swimming, snorkeling, and hiking to the top of the Venetian fortress.
+With this tour, you can visit the famous Balos Lagoon and Gramvousa Island, avoid the crowds on the ferry and enjoy a private cruise with your friends, and spend a day sailing, swimming, snorkeling, and hiking to the top of the Venetian fortress.
 And finally, Enjoy a Cretan meal on board with wine, beer, and soft drinks.

 • The fastest sailing option: Balos and Gramvousa Private Cruise